-Expanded Polystyrene Packagings in use India
+Expanded Polystyrene Packagings in use in India

-EPS is also used to make internal components for the air-conditioning and refrigeration industries.
+Expanded Polystyrene is also used to make internal components for the air-conditioning and refrigeration industries.
 Earlier, these parts were made by gluing insulation materials on to a metal sheet but they have been now replaced by EPS because it possesses both rigidity and the required insulation properties, and can be moulded in one piece.